creta7325/BasicCors/README.md

 I think how to use this is pretty self explanatory...
-WARNING: This code cannot run on standard issue school chromebooks
+~~WARNING: This code cannot run on standard issue school chromebooks~~ Chromebooks are being tested.